rzilem/Community_Intelligence/README.md

 ```

 Set `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in `.env`.
 The app reads these values via `import.meta.env` when creating the Supabase client.
+If either variable is missing when the app runs, you will see a runtime error saying `supabaseUrl is required`.

 ## Linting